ode to cheesecake

 - taking an Epsom salt bath at night to unwind

-- or even avoiding gluten, dairy and/or sugar, if it’s in your lexicon of tricks
+- or even avoiding the foods that make you feel inflamed if it’s in your lexicon of tricks

 Give thanks to yourself this week.
 And have some pumpkin “cheesecake” to celebrate.
 Paying tribute to yourself feels a lot better when you’re tending to your best practices.

 P.S.
 One thing I love about this recipe– it’s the perfect snack that’s in keeping with the scrumptious food that we’re all eating this week as we solidify our “best practices” prior to the holiday.